quadram-institute-bioscience/cookiecutter-pypackage/README.rst

     pip install -r requirements_dev.txt
     # Add the repo in https://readthedocs.org/dashboard/import/
     # Add the repo in https://pyup.io/account/repos/add/
+    # If you're developing for Windows, add your repo to appveyor https://ci.appveyor.com/projects

 Now start writing code, be sure to commit changes to GitHub regularly, write tests (run with `python setup.py  test`), and document your program.
 When you want to package your project on pypi, try the following: